shortaktien/Login-and-Click-Counter-Application/README.md

 # Metamask Login and Click Counter Application

 This is a simple web application that allows users to log in using Metamask and count their clicks.
-The click count is stored in a PostgreSQL database and retrieved upon login.
+The click count is stored in a PostgreSQL database and retrieved upon login, just for testing and understanding!

 ## Features